Start Your Garden This Season, Join The Spring Garden Startup Here

 Juliet Tomatoes

-Incredibly tasty, Juliets produce small red grape tomatoes in abundance.
-I love how every cluster is dripping with fruits in different shades of green, yellow, orange, and red.
+Incredibly tasty, Juliets produce small red oval-shaped cherry tomatoes in abundance.
+I love how every grape-like cluster is dripping with fruits in different shades of green, yellow, orange, and red.

 Sungold Tomatoes

-This super popular variety of cherry tomatoes is probably the most prolific that I grow.
+This super popular variety of cherry tomatoes is one of the most productive tomato types to grow.
+It's certainly the most prolific that I grow.
 Sungold are so named because they ripen to a beautiful golden orange.
 Once they start producing fruit, you can harvest from them twice a week.
 Each little fruit is super sweet and delicious.
 I'm not ashamed to admit I've polished off entire bowls of these things by myself.

 Barry's Crazy Cherry Tomatoes